JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/background_processes.md

   3. User types another letter.
   4. The computation started in 2. is now outdated and is canceled to start computation for the new input.

-Being prepared for cancellation requests in plugin code is crucial for saving the CPU resources and responsiveness of the IDE.
+Being prepared for cancellation requests in plugin code is crucial for saving CPU resources and responsiveness of the IDE.

 #### Requesting Cancellation